Sensitivity of Standard Model Vacuum Stability to Enhanced Scalar Couplings: A Coupling Scan and its Implications for Radiatively Broken Electroweak Symmetry: Results

-\textbf{Region II: Marginal Stability ($k \approx 1.03$).} At the critical enhancement $k_{\rm crit} = 1.03$, the coupling exhibits marginal behavior.
+\textit{Region II: Marginal Stability ($k \approx k_{\rm crit}$).} At the critical enhancement $k_{\rm crit} \approx 1.076$, corresponding to $\lambda(M_t) \approx 0.135$, the coupling exhibits marginal behavior.
 It decreases initially but asymptotes toward $\lambda \to 0^+$ at high energies without crossing zero.
-The beta function $\beta_\lambda$ remains slightly positive at all accessible scales, preventing instability while avoiding runaway growth.
-This represents the phase boundary separating metastable and absolutely stable regimes.
+This represents the phase boundary separating metastable and absolutely stable regimes, and it coincides with the conventional absolute-stability boundary expressed in $\lambda(M_t)$.

-\textbf{Region III: Absolute Stability with UV Poles ($k > 1.03$).} Above the critical threshold, the theory transforms qualitatively.
+\textit{Region III: Absolute Stability with UV Poles ($k > k_{\rm crit}$).} Above the critical threshold, the theory transforms qualitatively.
 The coupling remains positive at all scales and exhibits runaway growth toward a Landau pole.
-The positive $\lambda^2$ feedback overwhelms the negative Yukawa contribution, driving $\beta_\lambda > 0$ at high energies.
-The UV pole scale decreases with increasing enhancement approximately as $\Lambda_{\rm UV} \propto k^{-\alpha}$ with $\alpha \approx 1.5$--2.
+The positive $\lambda^2$ feedback overwhelms the negative Yukawa contribution at high energies, driving $\beta_\lambda > 0$.
+The UV pole scale falls rapidly with increasing enhancement, by many orders of magnitude between $k = 2$ and $k = 7.2$, as quantified below.